Unlearning Isn't Deletion: Investigating Reversibility of Machine Unlearning in LLMs: Theoretical Analysis

-When perturbations are small and localized to a few layers, first-order terms dominate, leading to \emph{reversible (catastrophic) forgetting}.
-In contrast, when comparable perturbations are distributed across many layers, higher-order interaction terms accumulate, causing structural degradation that results in \emph{irreversible (catastrophic) forgetting}.
+When perturbations are small or localized, the change is dominated by low-order terms, so task-level behavior may be distorted while internal representations remain largely recoverable.
+In contrast, large or distributed perturbations across many layers can accumulate through higher-order interactions, leading to persistent representational drift and irreversible catastrophic forgetting.
 We can formalize the impact on our diagnostic tools:

 \textbf{PCA Similarity.} Let $X_i$ and $Y_i = X_i + E'_i$ be the centered activations at layer $i$ before and after unlearning.
 By the Davis–Kahan theorem~\cite{SIAM/davis1970rotation}, $\cos\angle(\mathbf{c}_i^{\text{orig}}, \mathbf{c}_i^{\text{upd}}) \approx 1 - O(\|E_i'\| / (\lambda_{1,i} - \lambda_{2,i})),$ with top two eigenvalues $\lambda_{1,i}, \lambda_{2,i}$.
 The layer-averaged PCA similarity is $\bar S_{\mathrm{PCA}} \approx 1 - O((1/L) \sum_i \|E'_i\|)$.\\ \textbf{PCA Shift.} Along the first principal component, the activation-centroid shift is expressed as $p_{i,12}=O(\|E_i'\|)$.
 Large perturbations $\|E_i'\|$ propagating across multiple layers lead to \emph{irreversible} representational drift, whereas smaller perturbations remain localized and thus \emph{reversible}.\\ \textbf{CKA.} Let $\widetilde{K}_{Y_i} = \widetilde{K}_{X_i} + \Delta K_i$ denote the perturbed Gram matrix at layer $i$.
 The corresponding CKA score is computed as $\mathrm{CKA}_i = 1 - O\!\left(\|\Delta K_i\|_* / \|\widetilde{K}_{X_i}\|_*\right)$.
 Averaging across layers yields $\bar{C} \approx 1 - O\!\left(\tfrac{1}{L} \sum_i \|\Delta K_i\|_*\right)$, where $\bar{C}$ denotes the layer-averaged CKA.\\ \textbf{Fisher Information.} Given update $\delta w_i = O(\|E_i\|)$, the Fisher diagonal behaves as $F_{ii}(w + \delta w) = F_{ii}(w) + O(\|\delta w_i\|)$, so the average Fisher becomes $\bar F = (1/P) \sum_i F_{ii} = F_0 - O((1/P) \sum_i \|E_i\|)$.